Utah Administrative Code

-(1) Child and Family Services seeks to recruit permanent adoptive families for children in state's custody whose primary permanency goal is adoption, or whose parents have voluntarily relinquished their parental rights or whose parental rights have been terminated by a court.
+(1) Child and Family Services seeks to identify permanent adoptive families for children in state's custody whose primary permanency goal is adoption, or whose parents have voluntarily relinquished their parental rights or whose parental rights have been terminated by a court.
 Kin caregivers and other relatives should be considered first.

-(2) Recruitment of an adoptive family for children in state's custody is accomplished by:
+(2) Identification of an adoptive family for children in state's custody is accomplished by:

 (b) Targeting efforts to identify family members and others known to the child to consider adoption if not already in a relative placement.

 R512-40-4.
 Requirements for Persons Applying for Adoptive Placement of a Child in the Custody of Child and Family Services.

-(1) Legally married couples and single adults, including relatives of a child and employees of Child and Family Services, may apply to adopt a child in state's custody is based on an adult or couple's ability to provide a permanent family for the child.
+(1) Adopting a child in state's custody is based on an adult or couple's ability to provide a permanent family for the child.
 Adoptive applicants shall:

 (a) Apply in the region where they live.